ltonetwork/documentation/event-chain/README.md

 #### merkleRoot

 Merkle tree root value that is anchored to the blockchain.
 In case multiple hashes are combined in a merkle tree, the merkle root is required to verify that a hash is part of the tree.

 #### proof

 Merkle proof establishing link from the `targetHash` to the `merkleRoot`.
 In a merkle tree, the proof is required to verify that a hash is part of the tree.

 #### anchors

 Array with anchors.
 Each anchor is a transaction in on a blockchain.
 An anchor is an object with a `type` field which determines the network / transaction type and a `sourceId` field that contains the transaction id.

 Supported anchor types are

-* `BTCOpReturn` - Anchored to a Bitcoin transaction within an OP\_RETURN output.
+* `BTCOpReturn` - Anchored to a Bitcoin transaction within an `OP_RETURN` output.
 * `ETHData` - Anchored to an Ethereum transaction within the data field.
-* `WAVESData` - Anchored to an Waves data transaction.
+* `WAVESAnchor` - Anchored to an Waves data transaction.